 The full name of pancolitis is pan-ulcerative colitis.
 It is also sometimes

 It is a chronic condition, meaning it develops over a long period, and there is currently no known cure.

-Fast facts on pancolitis:
+Here are some fast facts on pancolitis:

-- Nobody really knows what causes pancolitis.
+- Experts do not know what causes pancolitis.

 - Some people go for long periods with very few or mild symptoms.

 - Other people find the condition has a significant impact on their lives.

 Ulcerative colitis is a chronic autoimmune disease that affects the colon.
 At the end of the colon is the rectum, which stores feces before it leaves the body.
 In ulcerative colitis, small ulcers can develop on the colon, producing pus and mucus.
 In turn, this can lead to abdominal discomfort, diarrhea, and rectal bleeding.

 When the inflammation covers the entire colon, doctors will diagnose a person with pancolitis.